 2. Apply a Primer & Solid Coats of Paint

 This two-part application involves putting a high-quality paint primer on the metal which assists the paint with sticking, preventing the formation of roust and keeping the metal a safe distance away from moisture.
 Ideally, your paint will contain zinc additives that provide an extra measure of protection against future rust.
 There are also other excellent moisture defence mechanisms that can foil the threat of corrosion.
-Here at ROCOL, we supply exceptional corrosion protection for expensive tool holders, fixtures and bright metal components whilst in storage.
+Here at ROCOL, we supply exceptional corrosion protection solutions for expensive tool holders, fixtures and bright metal components whilst in storage.

 3. Regular Maintenance

 Catching it early means it can often be removed through a sharp thin blade or warm water combined with soap solution.
 If you are required to carry out either of these two actions, be sure to apply a rust-impervious product to the surface as this will keep your time in the future treating corrosion to a minimum.
 For indoor rust protection consider using a corrosion protection film for medium to long term protection.